felixc/rexiv2/README.md

 Setup & Dependencies
 --------------------

-rexiv2 requires Rust 1.20 or newer.
+rexiv2 requires Rust 1.31 or newer, and uses the 2018 edition of the language.

 Being a wrapper for gexiv2 and Exiv2, rexiv2 obviously depends on them.
 These libraries are not bundled with rexiv2: you will need to install them separately.